beaker/docs/docs/start/interactive.md

 ```
 beaker image create allenai/base:cuda11.2-ubuntu20.04-jq1.6 \
+    --name "base-cuda-jq" \
     --description "allenai/base with jq too!"
-Pushing allenai/base:cuda11.2-ubuntu20.04-jq1.6 as im_j1cp9vbscnz8 ...
 ```

-Once the image is pushed, you can start another interactive session using the image id in the output of the the create command:
+Once that's complete, you can start another interactive session using the name you gave the Beaker image:

 ```
-beaker session create --image beaker://im_j1cp9vbscnz8
+beaker session create --image beaker://base-cuda-jq
 ```

 That command will work on other hosts too, and the image will be persisted indefinitely so you